Patchett/TradeLog/README.md

 /TradeLog Icon - turns radial buttion on/off

 Updates
+10/24/2020
+Fixed background on recent trade frame next to trade window adjusted position of elements in the window fixed bug in background that was sending a error in bug stack. fixed bug in scrollbar that was sending a error in bug stack.
+0 erros in bugs stack from addon now.

 10/17/2020
 Fixed missing background in detailed trade adjusted position of elements in the window